Equity, Diversity and Inclusion

 Resident EDI Lead

-Our Resident EDI Lead is elected yearly and is given a half day per week to help spearhead EDI initiatives within the program.
-Responsibilities include helping to organize the Antiracism Committee meetings, helping to organize the URM Support Group, providing mentorship to participants of the UW Visiting Scholars Program, participating in Admissions Committee, helping the Recruitment Chief arrange recruitment events for underrepresented applicants, helping with quality improvement of the residency EDI didactic curriculum, and helping to advocate for and support our underrepresented residents with the help of leadership.
+Our Resident EDI Lead is elected yearly to help spearhead EDI initiatives within the program.
+Responsibilities include helping to organize the Antiracism Committee meetings, helping to organize the URM Support Group, providing mentorship to participants of the UW Visiting Scholars Program, participating in Admissions Committee, helping the Recruitment Chief arrange recruitment events, helping with quality improvement of the residency EDI didactic curriculum.

 Resident Support